-4. SUMMARY OF RECOMMENDED SOLUTIONS FOR CONSTRUCTION WORKERS
+4. SUMMARY OF RECOMMENDED SOLUTIONS FOR TOURISM WORKERS

-- 4.1 Based on the present evidence, it is advisable that construction firms, from large multinational corporations to small local contractors, consider/develop an appropriate heat adaptation plan to protect both employer (by maintaining productivity) and employee (by minimizing health risks) benefits.
-This plan may be qualified by a designated person and benefit from consulting advanced warning weather systems to warn in advance when a period of hot weather is expected. - 4.2 Construction workers should drink at least 750 ml (three cups of water) before starting work in the morning.
-During their work shift, they should consume 750 ml of water per hour.
-When working under heat stress, this strategy demonstrates the best results for maintaining hydration (reducing the risk for kidney disease or acute kidney injury) and for reducing labour loss due to irregular work breaks.
-For this reason, it is important that strategies are put in place for workers to have access to cold/cool water throughout the day, even when working on different floors or remote areas of a construction site.
+- 4.1 Based on the present evidence, it is advisable that tourism firms, from large multinational corporations to small local contractors, consider/develop an appropriate heat adaptation plan to protect employee (by minimizing health risks) benefits.
+This plan may be qualified by a designated person and benefit from consulting advanced warning weather systems to warn in advance when a period of hot weather is expected. - 4.2 Tourism workers should drink 500-750 ml (2-3 cups of water) before starting work in the morning.
+During their work shift, they should consume 500-750 ml of water per hour.
+When working under heat stress, this strategy demonstrates the best results for maintaining hydration (reducing the risk for kidney disease or acute kidney injury).
+For this reason, it is important that strategies are put in place for workers to have access to cold/cool water throughout the day, even when working on different floors or remote areas.
+If such a strategy is followed regularly, day-to-day rehydration would be optimized and 500 ml per hour (2 cups of water) may be adequate for maintaining workers' hydration status to appropriate levels.
 During periods where workers are sweating profusely, healthy workers should add a larger amount of salt (electrolytes) to their diet.
 However, workers with heart, blood pressure, or other medical conditions should adopt this advice only when confirmed by their physician.
-If possible - and, particularly, during breaks - cooling the water by refrigeration, or better yet, by the addition of shaved/crushed ice will help lower the discomfort and heat stress experienced by the workers and improve work performance.
-Additionally, spreading water on the skin either during breaks or during work (if there is an abundance of water) can help increase evaporative cooling and help limit the rate of dehydration.

-- 4.3 To facilitate heat loss, clothing worn during the work shift should be selected based upon promoting air flow across the skin and improving sweat evaporation (reducing clothing evaporative resistance).
+If possible and, particularly, during breaks cooling the water by refrigeration will help lower the discomfort and heat stress experienced by the workers. - 4.3 To facilitate heat loss, clothing worn during the work shift should be selected based upon promoting air flow across the skin and improving sweat evaporation (reducing clothing evaporative resistance).
 This can be accomplished by reducing the total amount of skin covered by clothing by wearing a t-shirt vs long sleeve (if indoors), wearing looser fitting clothing which allows for greater air flow underneath the clothing, and wearing clothing with a wider knitting pattern which allows for more air flow to pass through the clothing.
 Additionally, lighter colours should be selected on sunny days in outdoor environments to increase the reflection of solar radiation.
 In situations where long, rigid clothing must be worn (e.g. coveralls), ventilation patches can be incorporated into more protected areas such as under the arms and between the legs to help promote air flow through the garment. - 4.4 It is crucial to plan the workflow to allow workers time to adapt.
 Workers will acclimatize to heat during the first days of hot weather, however depending on the initial fitness and previous exposure it will take at least one week before workers get used (physiologically adapted) to the increased heat.
-This acclimatization process will be hampered/take longer if the workers spend prolonged periods of time in artificially cooled environments when not working